Authorize SaaS Security API to connect to GitHub to scan

 Connect to GitHub Account

-If your GitHub account is part of
+If your GitHub account is part of an organization,

 Add policy rules.